ML-Bioinfo-CEITEC/pknots_experiments/data-preprocessing/README.md

 Raw data have been obtained from Pawel through the link in the main doc.
 Based on David's Uniprot ids, it collects knotted proteins (i.e. proteins present in AlphaKnot) and unknotted proteins (not present in AlphaKnot and pLDDT > 0.7).
 The names of the files `spout_all_knotted.csv.gz` (MD5 da068dc4eb2ef7f5799464a32d3dca85) and `spout_all_unknotted.csv.gz` (MD5 2dc831c4f180418733bcaf940239107a) are a bit misleading since it covers not only SPOUT family but other families as well.

-## 0) Adding IPRO and PFAM names

-The given dataset may not contain information about IPRO and PFAM family, so use [add_ipro_and_pfam_family.ipynb](add_ipro_and_pfam_family.ipynb).
-It uses spuprot and searches Uniprot with sequence IDs and extracts information about their PFAM and IPRO family.

 ## 1) Clustering

 **Input:** `spout_all_unknotted.csv.gz`, `spout_all_knotted.csv.gz` (raw data)